AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-filters-cannot-share-from-report-on-dashboard.md

 ---
-title: "Filters: Cannot share a filter from a report on a dashboard"
+title: 'Filters: Cannot share a filter from a report on a dashboard'
-description: "When a user is viewing a report on a dashboard and attempts to share a filter from that report, they are unable to share the filter.
-Clicking the three dots causes the dashboard to jump to the next report, and when the user scrolls back up to the intended report they see that the Share option has not opened."
+description: When a user is viewing a report on a dashboard and attempts to share a filter from that report, they are unable to share the filter.
+Clicking the three dots causes the dashboard to jump to the next report, and when the user scrolls back up to the intended report they see that the Share option has not opened.
 hidefromtoc: yes
+exl-id: 50c3f5c8-f4ba-4447-bfc8-5cdd56cc43b0
 ---
 # Filters: Cannot share a filter from a report on a dashboard

 When a user is viewing a report on a dashboard and attempts to share a filter from that report, they are unable to share the filter.
 Clicking the three dots causes the dashboard to jump to the next report, and when the user scrolls back up to the intended report they see that the [!UICONTROL Share] option has not opened.